AIM-Android/IndustrySDK-simaple/README.md

 #### Battery Setting

-This method needs to create a broadcast
+This method needs to create a broadcast and registration broadcast

+### create a broadcast
 ```
   BroadcastReceiver receiver = new BroadcastReceiver() {
                 @Override